-The first openly gay person to hold any of these positions, Westerwelle on July 20th, 2004 attended the 50th birthday party of then opposition leader Angela Merkel of the Christian Democratic Party (CDU) accompanied by his partner, Michael Mronz (born 1967).
+The first openly gay person to hold any of these positions, Westerwelle on July 20th, 2004 attended the 50th birthday party of then opposition leader Angela Merkel (born 1954) of the Christian Democratic Party (CDU) accompanied by his partner, Michael Mronz (born 1967).

 The first time he showed up by Mronz at the formal celebration was considered his public coming-out.
 The couple registered their partnership on September 17th, 2010 in a private ceremony in Bonn.

 On January 15th, 2010, during a short state visit to China as Minister of Foreign Affairs, Westerwelle had brought Mronz along to meet China’s Premier Wen Jiabao (born 1942).